 This article will go through the steps required to download your Bank Statement data as a CSV or Excel file.
 For accountancy packages not listed with a specific format, if there is an import function in your package, most will accept a .csv or Excel file of the data.

-Specific steps for importing bank statement data to Xero, Sage 50 and SBCA can be found under Additional Information at the bottom of this page.
+Specific steps for importing bank statement data to Xero, Sage 50 and SBCA can be found under Related Articles.

-Click on the Download button either from the list view or the statement view pages.
+Click the Download button either from the list view or the statement view page.

 You will also have the option to select a Date Range of statements to be downloaded.
 This is useful if you are going back to the same account/project to download certain statements later in a period.